Imam Reza Shrine: Seljuk, Khwarazmian and Mongols era

-Timurid era
+Timurid and Safavid era

+The shrine in 1951, before modern development.

-The glorious phase of Mashhad started during the reign of Shahrukh Mirza, son of Tamerlane, and reached its zenith during the reign of the Safavid Shahs, who ruled Iran from 1501 to 1736 CE.
-Shahrukh Mirza, whose capital was Herat, regularly visited Mashhad for the pilgrimage of the shrine of Imam Reza (A.S.).
-In the 15th century, during the reign of the Timurid Shahrukh Mirza, Mashhad became one of the main cities of the realm.
+Mashhad's glorious phase started during the reign of Shahrukh, son of Timur, and reached its zenith during the reign of the Safavid kings, who ruled Iran from 1501 to 1736 CE.
+Shahrukh Mirza, whose capital was Herat, regularly visited Mashhad for the pilgrimage.
+In the 15th century, during the reign of the Shahrukh Mirza, Mashhad became one of the main cities of the realm.
 In 1418 CE, his wife, Empress Goharshad, funded the construction of an outstanding mosque beside the shrine, which is known as the Goharshad Mosque.